What’s the Difference Between Alpacas and Llamas?

 The facial features of alpacas are more delicate than those of llamas.
 As a result of this, a lot of people think that alpacas are more adorable than llamas.

-The juxtaposition of a face of a brown llama and a face of a tan and white alpaca illustrates the distinctions in the two animals’ facial characteristics.
+The juxtaposition of the face of a brown llama and the face of a tan and white alpaca illustrates the distinctions in the two animals’ facial characteristics.
 One can use the facial characteristics of a llama and an alpaca to differentiate between the two animals.

 3. Ear Shape